Corporate overview

 Strategic corporate development

 CBRE Investment Management seeks to be a leader in global real assets investment management by consistently delivering outstanding performance and exceptional client solutions.
-The firm continues to bolster its existing global platform and grow purposefully over time.
-In particular, the firm is focused on growing the following programs over the next three to five years in alignment with investor appetite and objectives:
+The Firm continues to bolster its existing global platform and grow purposefully over time.

-• Open-end, diversified core real estate funds in the US and Europe
+• Open-end, diversified core real estate funds in the U.S. and Europe

 • Open-end, diversified global core-plus funds in real estate and infrastructure

-• Open-end, sector-specific core-plus funds in logistics and residential in the US and Europe
+• Open-end, sector-specific core-plus funds in logistics and residential in the U.S. and Europe

-• Closed-end, enhanced return real estate fund series in the US, Europe and APAC, plus a global opportunistic secondaries fund series
+• Closed-end, enhanced return real estate fund series in the U.S., Europe, and APAC, plus a global opportunistic secondaries fund series

 • Listed real assets strategies across real estate and infrastructure

-• A select number of premier separate accounts across asset classes, regions and/or execution formats.
+• A select number of premier separate accounts across asset classes, regions, and/or execution formats.

 CBRE Investment Management does not place absolute limits on growth in any of the above areas, with the exception of selective hard ceilings on closed-end funds based on overall capacity of the investment opportunity.
-In general, the firm would limit growth if the expected high level of performance or service could not be provided or when growth would jeopardise the performance of existing investments.
-We do not foresee any potential conflict of interest that could arise from managing this particular account.
+In general, the Firm would limit growth if the expected high level of performance or service could not be provided or when growth would jeopardize the performance of existing investments.

 COMPLIANCE STATEMENT